-To select encryption algorithms (ciphers)
+To specify encryption algorithms (ciphers)

 In the Administrator, connect to EFT Server and click the Server tab.
 (SFTP should be enabled.)